-To create transactionally consistent backups or replicas of VMs that run VSS-aware applications such as Microsoft Active Directory, Microsoft SQL Server, Microsoft SharePoint, Microsoft Exchange or Oracle, you must enable application-aware processing for the job.
+To create transactionally consistent backups or replicas of VMs that run Microsoft Active Directory, Microsoft SQL Server, Microsoft SharePoint, Microsoft Exchange or Oracle, you must enable application-aware processing in job settings.

 Application-aware processing for Microsoft Windows Server versions is supported by corresponding versions of Microsoft Hyper-V (see Microsoft Docs).
 To use application-aware processing, you must have Hyper-V Integration Services and the latest updates installed on the VM guest OS.